 At the end of the course, you’ll be exposed to a brand new technology that isn’t even on the market yet that has the enormous potential to change the entire automation industry by allowing a programmer to write a program ONCE and then export that project as programs for Several different processors across the board.
 And yes, you can put your hands on this new technology as well!

 Why Are There Four PLC Courses?

-PLC Tutorial 4 is only for the heavyweights.
-This course teaches you how to program using all five IEC programming languages (plus one more) in multiple environments.
-There are projects as well, so by the end, you have seen it all and DONE it all as well.
-There won’t be anything anybody can show you that you won’t already be familiar with.
+PLC Tutorial 4 This is for heavyweights only.
+This course teaches you how to program in different settings, using all five IEC programming languages (plus one more).
+There are also ventures, and you’ve seen it all by the end and have done it all.
+Nobody can show you anything that you won’t already be familiar with.

-- If you have not already completed my course titled “PLC Programming from Scratch (PLC I)”, you are probably NOT ready for this one.
-If you have taken it but you’ve forgotten anything, it would behoove you to go back through it before taking this course.
+- —If you haven’t completed my course titled “Scratch PLC Programming (PLC I)” already, you ‘re probably NOT ready for it.
+If you’ve taken it but you’ve missed something, before you take this course, it will be your turn to go back through it.

 - — PLC II and PLC III are NOT necessary conditions for the course.